 Award Booking Guidelines

-One-way travel is permitted on Korean Air flights only, and you can get a free stopover!
+One-way travel is permitted on Korean Air flights only.
+Partner awards require round-trip travel.

 How Much Do Flight Awards Cost?